codemagic-ci-cd/codemagic-docs/content/publishing/publish-release-notes.md

 {{</notebox>}}

 2. Create a `release_notes_<language_localization_code>.txt` file for every language used, e.g. `release_notes_en-GB.txt`, `release_notes_it.txt`, and add them to the project working directory, which is either the repository root directory or the **Project path** specified in the **Build** section in your workflow settings.
-    * Release notes with the `en-US` language code will be published to email, Slack and Firebase App Distribution in the case a file with the `en-US` language code exists.
+    * Release notes with the `en-US` language code will be published to email, Slack and Firebase App Distribution in case a file with the `en-US` language code exists.
 If not, the first found release notes will be published.
+    * For Google Play, all the release notes will be published with corresponding language codes.
     * For both App Store Connect and Google Play, only the release notes with the supported language codes will be published, omitting language codes that are not supported.

 3. Create a `release_notes.json` file with the following content: